SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Study on Learned Mixing Weights

 \section{Study on Learned Mixing Weights}

 In Figure \ref{fig:mixing_weight}, we plot the mixing weight $\lambda$ during the course of training against returns, averaged over the downstream \texttt{meta-world} tasks.
-As formally desccribed in Section \ref{method}, the mixing weight generally decreases as returns increase; in particular, we observe $\lambda \to 0$ for solved tasks and $\lambda \to 1$ for unsolved tasks.
+As formally described in Section \ref{method}, the mixing weight generally decreases as returns increase; in particular, we observe $\lambda \to 0$ for solved tasks and $\lambda \to 1$ for unsolved tasks.
 We found this trend to be consistent for most states visited.
+Per-task plots are reported in Appendix \ref{app:single}.
 We also note that the initial trajectory is influenced by the initialization discussed in Appendix \ref{app:temporl}.